 Melk

-One of our first stops was Melk Abbey in Austria founded originally founded in 1089.
-The current Baroque-style abbey, which is home to a Benedictine order was completed in 1736.
+One of our first stops was Melk Abbey in Austria founded in 1089.
+The current Baroque-style abbey, home to a Benedictine order, was completed in 1736.

 Vienna

 Vienna in itself is a stunning city even without sparkling holiday decorations.
-There were several Christmas markets interspersed throughout the main center of town, but we were taken to the largest one at the Rathausplatz.
+Christmas markets were interspersed throughout the main center of town, but we were taken to the largest one at the Rathausplatz.
 It had over 150 stalls with Christmas decorations, Glühwein, sausages, gingerbread, chocolate, gifts, and hot chestnuts.

 Children, dressed in snowsuits, who had been doing artwork in the Rathausplatz, came out and enjoyed all the goodies at the Christmas market afterward.